Atlanta Personal Injury Lawyer

 Non-economic damages are less tangible and include compensation for things like:

 These are the losses that you generally think of as “pain and suffering.”
 They affect your quality of life but are harder to assign a specific monetary value.

-If someone hurt you because of outrageously dangerous conduct, punitive damages may be available.
-These are different than compensatory damages—they don’t serve to make you whole.
+If someone hurt you because of outrageously dangerous behavior, punitive damages may be available.
+These are different than compensatory damages—they do not serve to make you whole.

 Instead, the purpose of punitive damages is to: